kaizengrowth/DenverStartupWeek2023/README.md

 <br/>

 6. You will be asked to "Configure Project" with your OpenAI_API_Key.

-For now, just type in the following string in the input box called "Value (Will Be Encrypted)": "temporarystring123", and click on the "Deploy" button.
+For now, just type in the following string in the input box called "Value (Will Be Encrypted)": `"temporarystring123"`, and click on the "Deploy" button.

-    * NOTE: You can type in any random string you wish.
-Your actual key will be entered later into the <monospace> .env </monospace> file in your repository.
+    * **NOTE:** You can type in any random string you wish.
+Your actual key will be entered later into the `.env` file in your repository.

-    * The Deploy process will take some time to run through the following steps: Building, Deployment Summary, Running Checks, and Assigning Domains.
-No need to worry -- just let this process run on the side!
+    * The Deploy process will take a little time to run.

 <br/>